 We spoke to Accessible Derbyshire, people from the Autistic community, professional landscapers, garden designers and wildlife conservation officers – among others, and eventually it started to make sense – and the plan came together.
 A very full on seven months of planning, replanning, moving stone, digging out trees, changing levels and levelling the land, building ramps, landscaping, moving 30 ton of topsoil, 25 ton of stone, 8 tons of coloured gravel (all by wheelbarrow – I lost a stone in weight..!!) , 1/4 ton of gritstone water feature and planting almost 400 plants, and the last wheelbarrow of tools left the garden on 4th May 2018 at 11am.
 This was a good 4 hours before our first guests were due.

 Our garden now includes:

-The garden has an 85 metre track winding down the garden, along the bottom wall (where it’s built up so that people can see over the wall and keep an eye on the sheep and lambs in the field at the bottom) and then winding its way through the garden back up to the bungalow again.
+- Wheelchair/Scooter track The garden has an 85 metre track winding down the garden, (the left hand side as you travel down is a shared path with the garden next door).
+You will occasionally see the lady next door walking down.
+She is mostly harmless (I can say that.
+She is my mother in law) .
+Along the bottom wall (where it’s built up so that people can see over the wall and keep an eye on the sheep and lambs in the field at the bottom) and then winding its way through the garden back up to the bungalow again.
 As you go you will pass coloured and scented areas, tactile statues, our fabulous water feature and, if you’re lucky, countless birds and butterflies.
 (We cant guarantee the wildlife of course – they do their own thing, but we have made the garden as welcoming as possible and we do get a LOT of birds and butterflies as a rule)